Timing performance of SiPM-on-Tile elements: Laboratory and test beam measurements: Introduction

 \subsection{Experimental Equipment}

 Modules based on a single SiPM-on-tile element were developed for the CALICE T3B experiment~\cite{T3B_Simon:1602997}.
 These modules were further developed and used within the CLAWS project for beam background studies and a beam abort system for the SuperKEKB collider~\cite{Gabriel:2020rqe, PhD_Miro, PhD_Hendrik}.
 For the measurements discussed in this publication, we used the latest iteration of the CLAWS boards, the phase 3 CLAWS shown in figure \ref{claws-single-board}.
-Each boards contains a single SiPM under a plastic scintillator tile, as well as the corresponding amplifier electronics allow an analog transmission of the sensor signals over extended distances.
+Each boards contains a single SiPM under a plastic scintillator tile, as well as the corresponding amplifier electronics.

-The analog signals are transmitted over CAT6a ethernet cables, which are also used to provide the supply voltage for the amplifier circuit and the bias voltage of the SiPM.
-The full signal waveforms of each event are recorded with a PicoScope 6804E digital computer-controlled oscilloscope \cite{PicoScope_Datasheet}.

 The SiPMs installed on the CLAWS boards are Hamamatsu S13360-1325PE~\cite{SiPM_S13360-1325PDE_Datasheet}, the same that are used in the AHCAL technological prototype \cite{CALICE:2022uwn}.
+On each CLAWS module, the signal from the SiPM is amplified by a BGA614 darlington transistor and converted to a differential signal using a LMH6553 differential amplifier.

+Up to four CLAWS modules are connected to one receiver box using Cat6A ethernet cables.
+The cables are used both to supply power to the CLAWS modules and to transmit the differential analog signals from the sensor.
+The SiPM bias voltage for up to four CLAWS modules is generated in the receiver box and supplied to the front-end via the ethernet cables.
+LHM6553 differential amplifiers located in the receiver box convert the differential signals to 50~$\Omega$ single ended signals on BNC connectors.
+The full analog waveforms of each event are recorded with a PicoScope 6804E digital computer-controlled oscilloscope which has a bandwidth of 500~MHz \cite{PicoScope_Datasheet}.

 The plastic scintillator tiles are packed in 3M Vikuiti Enhanced Specular Reflector (ESR) foil to increase the light collection efficiency.
-Black tape is used to mount the scintillator tile to the claws board and as a stray light protection.
+Black tape is used to mount the scintillator tile to the CLAWS board and as a stray light protection.

 Unlike the scintillators in the AHCAL, which are made of injection-moulded polystyrene, for the present study general-purpose plastic scintillator BC408 \cite{BC408_Datasheet} is used, because this material is easily available and can be machined into different sizes.
 We investigated the time resolution of three different scintillator tile sizes \tile{20}, \tile{30} and \tile{40}.
 Note that the dimension of the dimple is the same in all three cases.
 Drawings of the tile dimensions can be found in \cite{Malinda_and_Frank_Misalignment}.